 Welcome to Elephant Guardians of Los Angeles.

 Elephant Guardians of Los Angeles is dedicated to the elephants held at the Los angeles zoo.
-We are working towards their release to Sanctuary, the end of captive elephant breeding in Los Angeles, and the permanent closure of the Elephants of Asia Exhibit.
+We are working towards billy'S release to Sanctuary and the end of captive elephant breeding in Los Angeles.
 We support freedom and dignity for non-human animals everywhere.

 Someday they will all be free . . .

 Follow us on Facebook: